BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Methodology

 \subsubsection{Neural Reasoning Policy}

-In each state $s_t$, $\pi_\theta$ selects an action $a_t$ from $\mathcal{A}$ corresponds to the set of available tools (Appendix B), which is categorized into three functional clusters: (1) \textbf{Design} (Generation), (2) \textbf{Verify} (Validation), and (3) \textbf{Rectify} (Correction).
+In each state $s_t$, $\pi_\theta$ selects an action $a_t$ from $\mathcal{A}$, corresponding to the set of available tools (Appendix~\ref{app:tools}) categorized into three functional clusters: (1) \textbf{Design} (Generation), (2) \textbf{Verify} (Validation), and (3) \textbf{Rectify} (Correction).
 To ensure coherence, the FSM dynamically prunes the action space to $\mathcal{A}_{valid} \subset \mathcal{A}$ based on the active phase in $s_t$.
-The planner is conditioned on $s_t$, and the system prompt explicitly enforces this state-dependent action masking (Appendix H.1).
+The planner is conditioned on $s_t$, and the system prompt explicitly enforces this state-dependent action masking (Appendix~\ref{app:prompt_planner}).